RaideIO/jQuery/README.md

 ---

-### setSubmitFunction() - Sets the function that will be called once a base64-encoded summary of the Support Ticket has been gathered.
+### setSubmitFunction() - Sets the function that will be called when a Support Ticket is to be submitted.

 Parameter(s)